 after his inauguration on Dec.
 25, 2014.

-A3: We all agree that KP is bringing a change into the government, creating a image about efficiency, resolution and responsibility.
-We discussed about how the government officials are paid steadily and so performance isn't really an issue to them.
+A3: We all agreed that KP is bringing change to the government, and creating a image of efficiency, resolution and responsibility.
+We discussed about how because government officials are paid steadily, their performance doesn’t really concern them.
 We questioned the laws and the higher officials that control the salaries of the governors.

-We had a consensus on the difficulty to change the whole monstrous system entirely because it is people's nature to be lazy and do the least they're asked.
-Bureaucracy is there for a long long time.
+We all agreed that it is difficult to change the entire system wholesale because people are by nature lazy and do as little as possible.
+Bureaucracy has reigned for a long time now.

 Yet we also had a few doubts about KP's style of managing the government.

-Utilitarianism has a lot of problems.
-Policies based on calculations have flaws since many important things, humanity and entitlements just to name a few, simply can't be calculated.
-But KP seems to ignore them, or at least most of the time arrives at conclusions too early.
-KP is also a result-oriented person, who desperately wants to bring the working ethic and procedures in operating rooms and private sector into public sector.
-Saving a life and maximize company's profit are straight-forward goals, but in public sector the situation is far more complicated.
-Despite all these comments, we are still glad about how KP has changed Taipei, and hopefully he would improve himself over time and truly reshape Taipei and Taiwan in all aspects.
+There are many problems with utilitarianism.
+Calculation-based policies are flawed since many important things – humanity and entitlements just to name a few – simply can't be quantified.
+But KP seems to ignore this, or at least most of the time jump to conclusions.
+KP is also a result-oriented person, who desperately wants to bring the working ethic and surgical and public-sector standard operating procedures into the public sector.
+Saving lives and maximizing company profits are straightforward goals, but in the public sector the situation is far more complex.
+Despite all these comments, we were still optimistic about how KP has changed Taipei, and expressed hope that he will get better over time and truly reshape Taipei and Taiwan in all aspects.